 The large Utility Room is accessed from two sides, via a door across the passageway from the Dining Area or from the parking area – handy for returning from walks with muddy boots and dogs and wet clothes.
 The Utility Room has a washing machine, dryer, sink and drying area.

-On the opposite side of the passageway to the door into the Kitchen is the downstairs cloakroom.
+On the opposite side of the passageway to the door into the kitchen is the downstairs cloakroom.
 Open the door and climb up three stone steps to the throne-like toilet, with a washbasin and vanity unit behind the door.

 Climb the beautiful stone staircase with its handmade iron spindles and mahogany handrail to the first-floor bedrooms and bath/shower rooms (listed as you come to them not by size):

-Bedroom 1 - Rose Room
+Bedroom 1 - Rose Room:

 At the top of the stairs, the Rose Room overlooks the front of the house with a great view over the gravel courtyard to the mature parkland trees.
-The pale blue walls and rose prints gives a calming feel to this bedroom.
-Furnished with a king-size bed, armchair, the bedside chest of drawers, with reading lamps, two in-built wardrobes and an original (non-working) fireplace with a large guilt mirror above.
+The pale blue walls and rose prints give a calming feel to this bedroom.
+Furnished with a king-size bed, armchair, the bedside chest of drawers, with reading lamps, two in-built wardrobes and an original (non-working) fireplace with a large gilt mirror above.
 (4.47 x 3.47m)

-Sitting between Bedroom 1 and 2 and overlooking the front of the house, this bathroom features a claw foot bath with a hand shower, a corner cubicle shower, toilet, wash basin and heated towel rail.
+Sitting between Bedroom 1 and 2 and overlooking the front of the house, this bathroom features a claw foot bath with a hand shower, a corner cubicle shower, toilet, washbasin and heated towel rail.

-Bedroom 2 - Black & White Room
+Bedroom 2 - Black & White Room:

 This spacious and bright dual-aspect bedroom with its super-king size bed has views over the front and side of the House out to the extensive parkland beyond.
 Furnished with a wardrobe, bedside table and reading lights, an armchair, a velvet button-back chaise longue and two window seats – plenty of choice for sitting and relaxing while contemplating the views and the black and white Art Deco feel of this stunning room.
 (4.97 x 5.14m)

-Bedroom 3 - Gold Room
+Bedroom 3 - Gold Room:

 A beautiful and opulently decorated room overlooking the parkland, with accents of gold and brass – hence the Gold Room!
 Furnished with a king-size bed on a striking brass bedstead, bedside tables and reading lamps, two armchairs, a gold velvet footstool and two large mirrors.
 (Wardrobe/hanging provided but not shown.)
 (5.00 x 4.17m)

-Bedroom 4 - Highland Room
+Bedroom 4 - Highland Room:

 Overlooking the parkland to the side of the House, the Highland Bedroom is so-called because of the beautiful thistle curtains and tartan headboard and valence.
 Furnished with a king-size bed with bedside tables and unique ‘hare’ reading lamps, two handmade leather ‘bucket’ seats, a royal blue velvet chaise longue and two in-built wardrobes.
 This bedroom has an original Victorian fireplace (decorative only) and a collection of delightful paintings of ferns.
 (4.98 x 5.00m)

-Bedroom 5 - Master Bedroom
+Bedroom 5 - Master Bedroom:

-The luxurious master bedroom features a fabulous super-king-size four poster bed and beautiful bay window with views to the parkland and beyond.
+The luxurious master bedroom features a fabulous super-king-size four-poster bed and a beautiful bay window with views to the parkland and beyond.
 It’s so spacious that this bedroom has, on occasion, been known to sleep nine bridesmaids alongside a bride… it's that big!
 Furnished with a tallboy, two armchairs, a Regency-style sofa, a large desk (in the bay window), with a chair and lamp, a large chest of drawers with a mirror and an original (decorative) fireplace.
 Hanging space for guests in the Master Bedroom is available in the cupboard on the Landing outside the bedroom.
 (7.61 x 6.35m)

-Directly beside the master bedroom, but also accessible to other guests, is the gorgeous green and pink main bathroom, featuring two parts: one with a freestanding, clawfoot bath tub, wash basin and armchair, and the other, through an archway, featuring a large walk-in shower, toilet, and heated towel rail and lovely views across the lower rooftops and kitchen courtyard with its serene lily pond.
+Directly beside the master bedroom, but also accessible to other guests, is the gorgeous green and pink main bathroom, featuring two parts: one with a freestanding, clawfoot bathtub, washbasin and armchair, and the other, through an archway, featuring a large walk-in shower, toilet, and heated towel rail and lovely views across the lower rooftops and kitchen courtyard with its serene lily pond.

 It’s not often that a landing gets a separate mention.
 However, the landing at Kingscote Park House is almost eight metres long and three metres wide, with spectacular paintings and wall hangings and is so impressive it warrants a special mention!
 Children, big and small, will love the openness and space.

-Family Shower Room
+Family Shower Room:

-Family Shower Room
+Family Shower Room:

+Across the Landing from Bedroom 3 is a spacious Shower Room with an electric, walk-in corner shower, toilet, large washbasin with a mirror over, a table for personal items and a heated towel rail.
 In the corner of the shower room is a door (with a lock) leading to six steps down to a landing that takes you to Bedroom 6, a large shower room and the stairs up to Bedrooms 7 and 8 - the two twin rooms in the attic.
 This ‘wing of the house can also be accessed from the ground floor via a staircase off the passageway to the Kitchen.

-Bedroom 6 – Wisteria Room
+Bedroom 6 – Wisteria Room:

 Overlooking the kitchen courtyard and lily pond, with two window seats to enjoy the views, this bedroom, over the Kitchen, is tucked away from the main action of the other bedrooms.
 Perhaps the cosiest bedroom of them all due to its lower ceilings, a testimony to being in the original part of Kingscote Park House.
 The Wisteria Room is so-called because of the ancient wisteria that has trailed itself around the windows.
 The bedroom has a beautiful king-size bed with a golden velvet head- and footboard, bedside tables with reading lamps, a hand built desk and chair and two in-built wardrobes with shelves and hanging space.
 (4.61 x 4.4 m)

-Family Shower Room
+Family Shower Room:

-Cross the landing outside Bedroom 6 and you’ll find another spacious and elegant Shower Room, with a large corner shower, toilet, wash basin, vanity unit and large mirror.
+Cross the landing outside Bedroom 6 and you’ll find another spacious and elegant Shower Room, with a large corner shower, toilet, washbasin, vanity unit and large mirror.
 This Shower Room also has an original window seat - the perfect spot to sit and dry off or place a towel and clothes.

-Head up the carpeted staircase, with a banister, to a small landing which sits between the two twin bedrooms tucked away in the converted loft.
+Head up the carpeted staircase, with a banister, to a small landing that sits between the two twin bedrooms tucked away in the converted loft.
 Both bedrooms feature the original, exposed A-frame timbers, and, unlike, many loft rooms, the ceilings are high enough so that all but the extremely tall won’t bump their heads on the beams!

-Bedroom 7 - Twin 1
+Attic Twin Rooms Bedroom 7 - Twin 1:

 Turn right at the top of the stairs to the first of the twin rooms with two standard-size single beds on handsome black, iron bedsteads each with a bedside table and lamp.
 The room has a storage cupboard, three comfy floor cushions, sisal carpeting and a Persian-style rug.
-There are great views from the dormer window (with blind) out over the roof tops of the other Matara Centre buildings and down to the kitchen courtyard below.
+There are great views from the dormer window (with blind) out over the rooftops of the other Matara Centre buildings and down to the kitchen courtyard below.
 (Note: the door off this bedroom leads to a private storeroom and is kept locked.)
 (4.88 x 4.52m)

-Bedroom 8 - Twin 2
+Bedroom 8 - Twin 2:

 Turn left at the top of the stairs to the second of the twin rooms with two standard-size single beds on pretty, white iron bedsteads each with a bedside table and lamp.
 The room has a small corner cupboard for hanging clothes, a unique standing desk-cum dressing table with a mirror above, a Lloyd Loom armchair, sisal carpeting and a Persian-style rug.
-There are great views from the dormer window (with blind) out over the roof tops of the other Matara Centre buildings and down to the kitchen courtyard below.
+There are great views from the dormer window (with blind) out over the rooftops of the other Matara Centre buildings and down to the kitchen courtyard below.
 (4.88 x 4.52m)

 Kingscote Park House sits on 28 acres of private, lovingly tended land where guests can enjoy several formal gardens, an eight-sided labyrinth, woodland paths, a series of small lakes and parkland, and public footpaths, including the Cotswold Way, right on the doorstep, and the village pub just steps away.